Standing Spinal Twist B - Katichakrasana B

 Step 1

-Start in Samasthiti, standing with your feet shoulder-width apart, and your weight spread evenly.
+Begin in Samasthiti, standing with your feet positioned shoulder-width apart, ensuring your weight is evenly distributed.

 Step 2